PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 ### Direction strategies

-The chosen model the direction strategy should be specified in the [inifile](jpscore_inifile.html) as follows
+The chosen model the direction strategy should be specified as follows

 ```xml